VanessaAoki/VanessaAoki/README.md

 - NOTE: Top Languages does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.

+### Pinned Projects

-## This are my current favorite projects, please take a look at them:
+This are my current favorite projects, please take a look at them:

 <p align="center">
     <a href="https://github.com/VanessaAoki/Ruby-Capstone">